Modelling Continuum Reverberation in AGN: A Spectral-Timing Analysis of the UV Variability Through X-ray Reverberation in Fairall 9: Deriving the Bi-Conical Geometry and Variability

 To understand how our model outflow responds to changes in X-ray illumination we need to be able to describe the overall geometry of the wind as seen by the BH, such that we can calculate the time delay, and how much X-ray flux each grid point sees, such that our normalisation is correct.

 Our bi-conical model takes three parameter inputs to describe the global geometry: the covering fraction $f_{\text{cov}}$, the launch angle $\alpha_{l}$, and the launch radius $r_{l}$.
-However, to determine the delay surface across the outflow we need to transform this into a grid with positional information $(r, \phi, h)$.
-To create our grid we start by determining the aspect ratio, $h_{\text{max}}/r_{\text{max}}$, from the covering fraction.
+To determine the wind variability, we need to first define a grid across the wind surface and secondly determine the time-delay at each grid point on this surface.
+We will start by defining our grid in terms of the polar angles $\cos(\theta)$ and $\phi$, as these can be easily related to the solid angle of each grid point, which in turn tells us the X-ray power seen by the grid point.
+Throughout we place the BH in the centre of our coordinate system.